 The Office of the Provost and Dean of the College requests that faculty members who will miss classes for religious observances notify their Department Chair in advance.
 They should also announce missed class sessions on their syllabi.
 In such cases, faculty members may either make arrangements for another course instructor to cover the missed class or schedule a makeup session at a time convenient to students.

 Responsible Office: Provost

 Last Updated March 25, 2016

-Student Conduct Code: Academic Integrity and General Misconduct maintenance of public order on college campuses.

-Policy on student misconduct, including statutorily required statement on public order.
+Student Conduct Code: Academic Integrity and General Misconduct Policy on student misconduct, including statutorily required statement on public order.